Ktoks/RRD/README.md

 This script is used to show how long an entire project takes to run by individual processes.

 ### Required:
-> Input your program log
+Input log file to be timed, it is suggested to use the full path

 ### Optional:
 __-v__ or __--version__ Displays the version number